-Total operating revenues for fiscal year 2022 were \$75.3 million, an increase of \$1.3 million, or 2% over the prior year.
+Total operating revenues for fiscal year 2023 were \$69.0 million, a decrease of \$6.3 million, or 8% over the prior year.
 The most significant sources of operating revenue for the College are tuition and fees, grants and contracts, and auxiliary services.
 Significant changes in operating revenue resulted from:

-• For fiscal year 2022, overall undergraduate enrollment for the College has declined by approximately 700 students from Fall 2021 to Fall 2022, resulting in lower tuition and fees, net of scholarship allowances of \$1.3 million.

-- Auxiliary revenues increased by \$2.3 million from \$7.9 million in fiscal year 2021 to \$10.2 million in fiscal year 2022.
+- For fiscal year 2023, overall undergraduate enrollment for the College has declined by approximately 550 students from Fall 2022 to Fall 2023, resulting in lower tuition and fees, net of scholarship allowances of \$7.3 million. - Auxiliary revenues increased by \$1.5 million from \$10.2 million in fiscal year 2022 to \$11.7 million in fiscal year 2023.
 This was primarily driven by the return of students to campus during the endemic phase of COVID-19.
-The pandemic had previously curtailed the maximum capacity of students in dormitories by approximately 60%. - Revenues associated with grants and contracts increased \$0.3 million from \$14.3 million in fiscal year 2021 to \$15.1 million in fiscal year 2022.
-The increase is primarily attributed to an increase in grant activity involving students and study participants as programming normalizes after the COVID-19 pandemic.
+The pandemic had previously curtailed the maximum capacity of students in dormitories by approximately 60%. - Revenues associated with grants and contracts decreased by \$0.4 million from \$15.1 million in fiscal year 2022 to \$14.7 million in fiscal year 2023.
+The decrease is primarily attributed to a decrease in grant-funded staffing which would be reimbursed with grant revenues.

-The following summary shows major grant and contract expenses, including indirect cost charges, for the fiscal years ending June 30, 2022 and 2021 (\$ in thousands):
+The following summary shows major grant and contract expenses, including indirect cost charges, for the fiscal years ending June 30, 2023 and 2022 (\$ in thousands):